 In fact, compared to pretty much all Asian capital cities we have visited over our years of travel, Colombo seemed to be the most chilled.
 However, do not mistake the relaxed city vibe as backward.
 Colombo’s economy is booming and modernisation is prevalent as shiny new skyscrapers transform the city’s skyline, towering above villages where you’ll still find the essence of the bygone Dutch colony.

 Colombo was our first insight into Sri Lanka and we loved it.
 Many people head straight to the beach resorts of Negombo on arrival, for a lighter introduction.
 However, we wanted to immerse ourselves as soon as possible into Sri Lankan life and we’re very pleased we did.
-Here are our 5 top things to do with kids in Colombo.
+Here are our 5 top things to do in Colombo with kids.

 1. Viharamahadevi Park (Victoria Park)